rackerlabs/rackspace-how-to/content/cloud-servers/using-sni-to-host-multiple-ssl-certificates-in-apache.md

 #### Check that mod_ssl is installed

-Before you can use SNI, check that mod_ssl is installed by running the following command:
+Before you use SNI, check that mod_ssl is installed by running the following command:

 **RHEL, CentOS, and Fedora**